Skip to main content

 1. Get loong ask or loong chat healthy first.

-2. Add one runtime-backed service channel or one outbound-only surface.
+2. Add one gateway-supervised service channel, one standalone native-serve surface, or one outbound-only surface.

 3. Verify with loong doctor and loong channels.

-4. Only then graduate to gateway run or multi-channel-serve.
+4. Only then graduate to gateway run or gateway run.

 Continue Reading